 The biggest and most obvious muscular change is the lengthening of the adductors located on the inside of the thigh.
 As we’ll see in a moment, the adductor magnus is rather important in this posture.
 In general we’re continuing the work we began in standing forward bend when the feet were placed only hip distance apart.
 We’re still lengthening tissues along the whole back of the body, from the bottoms of the feet, through the calves, the backs of the thighs, the gluteus maximus, and the muscles along the back.

 What muscles are involved in folding into prasarita padottanasana, or standing wide-legged forward bend?

 As in any standing forward bend, the extensors of the legs, such as the hamstrings, are engaged in an eccentric contraction to control our descent as we fold forward.
-The adductor magnus is assisting the hamstrings in this action.
-Most people don’t know that the adductor magnus is sometimes referred to as the fourth hamstring.
+Adductor magnus assists the hamstrings in this action.
+Most people don’t know that the adductor magnus is sometimes called the fourth hamstring.
 That’s because its attachment is on the sit-bone (ischial tuberosity) very close to the hamstring attachment.
-As a result, and in defiance of the other adductors, a good portion of adductor magnus is a hip extensor.
+As a result, unlike the other adductors, a good portion of adductor magnus is a hip extensor.